Intro into Jobs

 pool

-: Contains an array of the names of all queues specified in the"pipelines"
+: Contains an array of the names of all queues specified in the "pipelines"

-section, which should be processed by the concierge specified in the global"server"
+section, which should be processed by the concierge specified in the global "server"

-section (see the PHP worker's settings).pipelines
+section (see the PHP worker's settings).

 : This section contains a list of all queues created in the RoadRunner.
 The key is a unique queue identifier, and the value is an object of the driver-specific configuration (we will talk about this later).